 Not all the performers, however, were entirely satisfied.
 There’s no evidence that Hague was a notably exploitative employer by the standards of mid-nineteenth-century showbusiness; indeed, after his death he was remembered for ‘his kindly nature and generosity’, his willingness to ‘help a lame dog over the stile’.
 When a later member of the troupe, Lucius Lamar, had a stroke, he was kept on the payroll with a full pension for the remainder of his life.
 But perhaps Hague’s paternalist style didn’t quite smack of the liberation that freed slaves might have anticipated.
 And anyway a life of touring the British Isles was an alien experience.
 So it became a struggle for Hague to keep hold of his artists and maintain a full troupe.

-At some point W.H.
-Lee left the organization – there is no mention of him after the summer of 1867 – but Hague found a new partner in the American showman Charles B. Hicks, then on tour in Europe.
+He found a new partner in the American showman Charles B. Hicks, then on tour in Europe.
 Commonly known as Barney Hicks, he came from Indiana, and was the first black promoter to run a minstrel troupe (also known as the Georgia Minstrels, though they didn’t actually come from Georgia).
-Between them Hague and Hicks continued the Great American Slave Troupe with another lengthy tour that stated in Ireland in 1870.
+Between them Hague and Hicks continued the Great American Slave Troupe with another lengthy tour that started in Ireland in 1870.
 But this partnership was also destined not to last, and just over a year later Hicks returned to the USA, taking with him several of Hague’s artists including, most damagingly, Japanese Tommy himself.
 (Hicks was subsequently to sell his interest in the Georgia Minstrels to Charles Callender.)

 This continual battle to maintain a supply of black performers, and the need to satisfy audience expectations, persuaded Hague to change the nature of his troupe.
 He began replacing those who left with white British artists, who blacked up with burnt cork in the conventional fashion.
 Of these, the biggest star turned out to be the comedian Billy Richardson.

-Hague had also, in 1869, found a permanent home for the company at the 1,600-capacity St James’s Hall in Liverpool, from where excursions and residencies by a separate touring company could be organized.
-He was to remain here for the rest of his career, despite the catastrophe of a fire that completely destroyed the venue in 1875 at a cost of some £30,000 (he had insurance cover of just £9,000).
-‘Poor Hague,’ it was reported, ‘when he saw the destruction of his hall, cried like a child.’
+Hague had, in 1869, found a permanent home for the company at the 1,600-capacity St James’s Hall in Liverpool, from where excursions and residencies by a separate touring company could be organized.
+He was to remain here for the rest of his career, despite a catastrophic fire in 1875 that completely destroyed the venue at a cost of some £30,000 (he had insurance cover of just £9,000).
+‘Poor Hague, when he saw the destruction of his hall,’ it was reported, ‘cried like a child.’

 During the year that it took to rebuild St James’s, the company – now known simply as Sam Hague’s Minstrels – went again on tour, making what seem to have been their first London appearances, first at the Old Philharmonic Theatre, Islington in February 1876, and then at Crystal Palace on Good Friday and Alexandra Palace on Easter Monday.